ArthurSpirling/FlyingBombReplication/README.md

 ```
 V1_lambda <- 537/576
 ```
-To replicate Table 1,  we need the expected count of the squares, which are simply the Poisson probabilities evaluated for that count  using the lambda estimated above, multiplied by the total number of squares on the map (576).
-So...
+To replicate Table 1,  we need the expected count of squares that will have each number of bombs under the null.
+That is, we need to know how many squares on the map would we expect to have zero bombs under the null, how many would we expect to have one bomb hit under the null, how many would have two and so on.
+We calculate these as the Poisson probabilities evaluated for that count using the lambda estimated above and then multiplied by the total number of squares on the map (576).
+So, to start, we need the probabilities which we can get from the `dpois` function with the lambda above:
 ```
 E_kzero <- dpois(0, V1_lambda)
 E_kone <- dpois(1, V1_lambda)